 Have you been injured in an auto accident caused by a careless driver?
 The experienced lawyers at Gordon & Doner have recovered millions on behalf of car crash victims in South Florida.
-We can help you obtain the compensation you deserve.
+A personal injury lawyer from our firm may be able to help you obtain the compensation you deserve.

 For a free claim review, call 1 (855) 722-2552.

 Pedal error crashes occur when the driver, intending to apply the brake, slips off the edge of the brake pedal and hits the accelerator.
 This may also occur when the driver intends to brake, but steps on the accelerator instead.

 The problem may be linked to sudden acceleration, as a result of a vehicle defect.
 However, the NHTSA has identified that many of these vehicle defect complaints can actually be attributed to pedal error.

 Approximately 44 pedal error incidents occur each day.
 Teen drivers and those over the age of 65 experience pedal error crashes about four times more frequently than other age groups.